 So in my opinion, you should approach the question differently.
 Instead of asking where competing points can be found, one should rather consider how Gutenberg and Page Builder can benefit from each other.

 A good example is once again Elementor with their Elementor Blocks for Gutenberg plugins.
 With this pluginyou can insert Elementor templates as a block in Gutenberg .
 This allows you to use the templates you have created with the Elementor Page Builder in Gutenberg as well.

 In my opinion, casual users will benefit greatly from Gutenberg to create engaging content.
 After all, many websites don't necessarily need the use of a full-fledged page builder.
 The WordPress page builders will be geared more towards power users.
 This will also allow developers to look at more extensive functions that are specifically tailored for professional users.

 I think even in the long run, page builders will not be replaced by Gutenberg .

-If you would like to take a closer look at WordPress page builders now, I recommend you read the review on my blog for Elementor Pro blog.
-There you will learn what one of the most popular page builders has to offer.
+If you would like to take a closer look at WordPress page builders, I recommend you read the review of Elementor Pro on my blog.
+There you will find out what one of the most popular page builders has to offer.

 In closing, I'd be interested to hear your take on this.
 Will Gutenberg replace page builders in the long run?
 Tell us what you think below in the comments.